rkrohne1991/scripting-with-python/README.md

 /email-playground - Sending email with Python and Gmail accont

 /passwordchecker - An application to check if password is pwned with API from pwnedpasswords

+/twitter-bot - Creating tweeter bot with Tweeter API, fetching follower by the name, fetching favourite tweets